DataDog/documentation/content/en/real_user_monitoring/connect_rum_and_traces/_index.md

     )
     ```

    By default, all subdomains of listed hosts are traced.
 For instance, if you add `example.com`, you also enable tracing for `api.example.com` and `foo.example.com`.

    Trace ID injection works when you are providing a `URLRequest` to the `URLSession`.
 Distributed tracing does not work when you are using a `URL` object.

-5. Optionally, set the `tracingSamplingRate` initialization parameter to keep a defined percentage of the backend traces.
+5. _(Optional)_ Set the `tracingSamplingRate` initialization parameter to keep a defined percentage of the backend traces.
 If not set, 100% of the traces coming from application requests are sent to Datadog.

      To keep 20% of backend traces:
     ```swift